Editing an Existing Page

 Insert/Edit Link: If you need to link text or an image to another page or document, click on this icon.
 More instructions on Adding Links

 Insert/Edit Image: If you need to add an image to a page, click on this icon.
 More instructions on Adding Images/Documents

 Text Formatting Dropdown: If you need to format your text to be a heading, do so by highlighting the text you're trying to change, and clicking the Paragraph dropdown.
 Headings 2 - 6 can be used on a page, and should be nested to create a hierarchy of importance.

 Once you have completed your edits, click the Save button to return to the page preview screen.

-Every time a page is published, OU Campus catalogues the version of the page.
+Every time a page is published, OU Campus catalogs that version of the page.
 Users may access the list of all previous versions.

-If you wish to restore a page to a previous version, click the Review icon from the page you want to restore and click Versions.
-You must first "check out" the page in order to do this.
+If you wish to restore a page to a previous version, make sure the page is checked out to you, and click on the Versions tab.

 When viewing past versions, you can compare the version of the page to the live version with the Compare > Page dropdown.
 After deciding which version you'd like to revert back to, simply click the version icon that says Revert.